cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

 ### Example of use: implementing `map`

-To define functions and evaluate it often recursion is used.
+To define functions and to evaluate them often recursion is used.
 Below we will define a procedure that is called `map`.
 `map` applies a given function *f* to every argument in a list (coll) and returns a list with the results.
 So when we do `(map add1 '(1 2 3))` (using `add1` defined above) the result will be `(2 3 4)`.